Your life Matters!

-If you are already undergoing treatment for cancer and experiencing significant side-effects, or your treatment is not working – you should seek a second opinion.
+*If you are currently undergoing treatment for cancer and experiencing significant side-effects.

-*The treatment options will result in unacceptable or unreasonable demands on your life and your family
+*If the treatments offered will result in unacceptable or unreasonable demands on your life and your family.

-*Your doctor’s treatment goals are different from your own – full article
+*If your doctor’s treatment goals are different from your own.

 A 2011 review of some 2,700 patient cases revealed that in 25%, discrepancies between the original pathologists’ reports and MD Anderson’s were found.
 And a 2015 study showed clinically significant discrepancies in diagnosis in 10% of breast cancer patients at MD Anderson.
 Full Article